robfinch/inc/doc/FTA_bus.md

 There is a bus transaction id associated with every request and responses.
 The master must match-up the responses to the requests.
 There is a signal call 'stall' which is not currently implemented, but may be used to stall the bus if needed.
 Requests from a master often traverse a tree-like structure to reach slaves.
 Typically there are bridges in the SoC to distribute the master's requests and maintain performance.
 The bridges may also perform bus width conversions.
-For instance the instruction cache has typically a 128-bit read port and may interface to 128-bit wide memories in the system.
+For instance the instruction cache has typically a 256-bit read port and may interface to 256-bit wide memories in the system.
 While some slaves are 32-bit requiring 32-bit accesses.
-Currently the bridges do not break apart a 128-bit access and convert it to multiple 32-bit accesses.
-Instead a 32-bit access request must be placed on the 128-bit bus.
+Currently the bridges do not break apart a 256-bit access and convert it to multiple 32-bit accesses.
+Instead a 32-bit access request must be placed on the 256-bit bus.

 The bus is relatively fast when compared to a synchronous bus in a complex system.
 A master may for instance place a burst of accesses on the bus then wait for responses.
 While waiting for responses another different master may place a burst on the bus.
 A synchronous bus would need to wait for an acknowledgement before proceeding.
 In a complex system with several bridges that may occupy the entire bus for a number of cycles meaning it could not be used by other devices.
 A goal of FTA bus is higher bus utilization.

 There is a collection of structures implementing request and response portions of the bus.
 There are separate structures for each bus size.
-I found it easier to use than parameterizing the structures.
+The author found it easier to use than parameterizing the structures.

 fta_cmd_request128_t  <- this structure is the request bus for a 128-bit bus fta_cmd_response128_t <- this structure is the response bus for a 128-bit bus